-For over 35 years, 4-H Urban Outreach has provided youth development programming to downtown neighborhoods, in which youth increase academic and life skills.
-The history of the program dates back to1979, when Cooperative Extension of Tompkins County, Division for Youth of Tompkins County, and Abbott Associates collaborated together to develop a summer program at West Village Apartments.
+For over 35 years, 4-H Urban Outreach has provided youth development programming to downtown neighborhoods to increase literacy, STEAM, social and life skills.
+The history of the program dates back to 1979, when Cooperative Extension of Tompkins County, Division for Youth of Tompkins County, and Abbott Associates collaborated together to develop a summer program at West Village Apartments.
 The original goal was to meet the recreational and educational needs of the youth living at West Village.
-Youth from Parkside Gardens began attending in 1992, and youth from Maple Hill Apartments, also owned by Abbott Associates, joined the program at our Belle Sherman/SIFE site in 2008.
-We are hoping to expand into other complexes as well with future funding.
+Today, we hold after-school and summer 4-H Urban Outreach Programs at the West Village Apartments and Northside Apartment Complex.

-Funded entirely through grants, donations and county dollars, 4-H Urban Outreach has served approximately 90 youth annually in past years, offering a total of approximately 975 program hours yearly.
-Participants in 4-H Urban Outreach have ranged in age from 5 to 13+, all coming from housing complexes in downtown Ithaca.
-Through daily after school and summer educational enrichment programming, 4-H Urban Outreach provides youth with healthy relationships with adult role models, homework and literacy tutoring, engaging skill-building activities, exposure to the larger community, and opportunities for community engagement.
+Funded entirely through grants and in-kind services from community partners, donations and county dollars, 4-H Urban Outreach served approximately 131 youth in 2018 and held 232 after-school, weekend and summer programs in 2018.
+Participants in 4-H Urban Outreach have ranged in age from 5 to 19 living in downtown Ithaca.
+Through daily after school and summer educational enrichment programming, 4-H Urban Outreach provides youth with healthy relationships with adult role models, homework and literacy tutoring, STEAM field trips and engaging skill-building activities, exposure to the larger community, and opportunities for community engagement.
 Trained work-study students, staff, and volunteers provide ongoing mentoring and activities, leading to positive youth development.
 Our success depends on a large pool of dedicated volunteers and work study students, contributing over 4,300 hours per year.

 Our neighborhood-based approach has been successful because it meets individuals' needs directly where they live; allowing families to build trust in the program, by knowing their children are in a safe location, and by getting to know on-site staff on an ongoing basis.
 4-H Urban Outreach has been successful helping neighborhoods grow stronger and thrive by fostering relationships, providing resources, and promoting the learning of life skills.
 The program has a holistic goal of strengthening families and building community.
 In addition to ongoing youth development, we also partner with other CCE-Tompkins Educators to bring adult workshops directly to residents' neighborhoods.